-The most common reason to repot is to divide the plant.
+The most common reason to repot is to divide the plant if your plants start to take over the entire pot.
 Otherwise, you may want to place their lithops in a larger pot to develop a larger colony of plants.

 Regardless of why you’re repotting, you will need a pot that’s deep enough to handle the long taproot.
 A minimum of 3″ is required, but 5″ or even slightly deeper is better.
 This allows the taproot to grow without coiling around the pot.

 Prepare a well-draining cactus potting soil, and plant your living stone plant with its leaf tops slightly above the soil’s surface.
 About a half-inch above the soil is fine.
 Be cautious with the root structure, as the taproot is essential to your plant’s survival.